ROGERNDABA/WeThinkCode/Results and few corrections.md

 # WeThinkCode
-All the work i have done as part of the WeThinkCode and Piscine 42 C bootcamp
+All the work i have done as part of the WeThinkCode and Piscine 42 C bootcamp.
+These are evaluations by the marking Program called moulinette.

 Day 00 : EVALUATED BY MOULINETTE  40%